Blackmon collects 3-plus hits for fifth straight game

-Colorado Rockies right fielder Charlie Blackmon was 3-for-5 through eight innings on Tuesday night, making him the second player in the past 45 years to have five consecutive games with at least three hits.
+Colorado Rockies right fielder Charlie Blackmon was 3-for-4 through seven innings on Tuesday night, making him the second player in the past 45 years to have five consecutive games with at least three hits.

-Blackmon doubled to lead off the first inning against the Arizona Diamondbacks in Phoenix, singled in the third, lined out in the fifth, singled in the seventh and grounded out in the eighth.
+Blackmon doubled to lead off the first inning against the Arizona Diamondbacks in Phoenix, singled in the third, lined out in the fifth and singled in the seventh.

 The streak started when Blackmon went 4-for-5 on Thursday against the Padres in Denver.
 He then went 4-for-7, 4-for-6 and 3-for-6 to complete the San Diego series ahead of an off day Monday.